-Spring time is here and that means that male frogs are coming out to try to find a mate.
+Spring time is here and that means that male frogs and toads are coming out to try to find a mate.
 There are many ways that frogs try to attract the females and I will explain them.

 The most common way frogs and toad attract mates is with breeding calls.
 Breeding calls are the best way to attract mates because sound travels farther than any other cues.
 The Common Coqui frog’s (Eleutherodactylus coqui) call is hundred decibels from three feet away which makes it the loudest amphibian and also as loud as a lawn mower.
 Males can either call by themselves or group together to form a group to make calls in ponds or lakes.
 The males with the deepest croaks and best territories usually get the best females to mate with.

 Male frogs from the family Micrixalidae are known as the dancing frogs because of the weird foot movements they used to attract mates.
 This behavior is called “foot flagging”.
 It’s more of a dance that twerking.

 Another way males attract the females is having bright colors.
 The male Indian Bull frogs (Hoplobatrachus tigerinus) change their skin color during the mating season to impress the girls (pictured above).

 The Moor frog (Rana arvalis) is an example of another frog that changes colors for males.
 Other frogs just keep their color difference all year round.
 American Bull Frogs (Lithobates catesbeianus) and Green Frogs (Lithobates clamitans) have a a nice yellow throat.
 It is pictured below.